-The operation of this command is identical to the operation of the Search ROM command except that only slaves with a set alarm flag (bytes 154 and 155) will respond.
-This command allows the master device to determine if any EDS 4 to 20mA device is in an alarm.
+The operation of this command is identical to the operation of the Search ROM command except that only slaves with a set alarm flag (byte 64) will respond.
+This command allows the master device to determine if any EDS vibration sensors are in alarm.
 After every Alarm Search cycle (i.e., Alarm Search command followed by data exchange), the bus master must return to Step 1 (Initialization) in the transaction sequence.
 See the Operation-Alarm Signaling section for an explanation of alarm flag operation.